 John and James were related, but still had to have the Messiah revealed to them.
 God is involved in the details of our lives as well as the great events in history.

 John presents Jesus, not as a phantom emanation, but as the reality, transcending the shadows represented by the temporal physical life.

 In performing the miracle at Cana, Jesus gave a command that may have seemed strange at the time.
-Using the changing of water into wine as a backdrop, Martin Collins expounds on the connection between obedience to God's commands and blessings.
+Jesus shows the connection between obedience and blessings.

 Who or what is the new man?
 Charles Whitaker explains that the new man is Jesus Christ Himself, living in us by His Spirit!

 John Ritenbaugh, reflecting on a question from a reader who suggested that the Kingdom of God has already come, points out a context in which the Kingdom of God has already come upon us.
 Thoughout His ministry, Jesus Christ uses a physical term to represen. . .

 Christ provides a model of how to live a godly life in the flesh, living life the way God lives it.
 Using His light, we can navigate our way in this world.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.